-If you are looking to make the perfect online shop, Wix vs Shopify is almost certainly a question that has entered your head.
+If you are looking to make your own online store, Wix vs Shopify is the question that most definitely should have popped into your mind.

-Both of those options are immensely popular and well worth your time.
+Both of those options are incredibly popular and well worth your time.

-Shopify is a well-known option for people looking to turn their businesses into thriving online stores.
-Wix, on the other hand, is an immensely popular website builder - mostly known for its design first and everything else second.
-It's very often the first ever option people pick to make beautiful, simple online websites.
+Shopify is the best-known option for people looking to turn their businesses into thriving online stores.
+On the other hand, Wix is an exceptionally popular website builder - known for its design first and eCommerce features second.
+It's very often the first ever option people pick to make beautiful, simple websites.

 What is Wix?